 NEMA Premium efficiency motor rebate program in U.S. energy bill

-U.S. Senate Energy and Natural Resources Committee has adopted a NEMA-advocated provision that creates a premium energy-efficient motor rebate program, also known as a “crush for credit” program, according to a March 31, 2009, announcement from the National Electrical Manufacturers Association (NEMA).
+U.S. Senate Energy and Natural Resources Committee had adopted a NEMA-advocated provision that creates a premium energy-efficient motor rebate program, also known as a “crush for credit” program, according to a March 31, 2009, announcement from the National Electrical Manufacturers Association (NEMA).
 The high efficiency motor market is expected to triple by 2011, says one research firm, and manufacturers continue to introduce compliant motors, including additional models from AutomationDirect, described below.

 By unanimous support, Senator Blanche Lincoln (D-AR) successfully offered the amendment to the Senate’s draft comprehensive energy bill, NEMA reported.
 This legislation creates a new energy-efficient motor rebate program for the purchase of NEMA Premium efficiency electrical motors.